 The Pinhole Surgical Method: How Does It Operate?

 The gum tissue is incised using a pinhole surgical instrument to facilitate the procedure.
-The dentist makes a little incision in the gums and works to loosen and reposition them so that they once again cover the tooth roots.
-After that, collagen strips are placed in order to support the gums and help them heal.
+The dental professional creates a small cut in the gingiva and proceeds to loosen and realign them in order to restore their coverage over the tooth roots.
+Subsequently, collagen strips are applied to provide support to the gingiva and facilitate their healing process.

-Local anesthetic is used during the surgery to keep the patient relaxed and pain-free.
+A local anesthetic is administered during the surgical procedure to induce relaxation and alleviate pain in the patient.
 The Pinhole Surgical Technique allows for the treatment of several teeth in a single sitting, saving time and money.

 Advantages of the Pinhole Surgical Technique